PSY’s Gangnam Styleto Drake’s ‘Kiki’s Do you love me?’

 As Berger put it ‘Monkey see, Monkey do’, the more people can see others use a brand the more they are likely to use it.
 It’s the same as building coherence among users.
 The best example is of Careem ‘refer a friend’.
 People recommended the app to their friends/colleagues in an attempt to get discounts all the while increasing the positive word of mouth for the company.
 If you have a service start-up, try merchandising.
 The more of your brand logo a customer sees the more they will be intrigued to try it out (for e.g. key-chains, caps, badges, etc).

 The benefits of your product should be eminent to the customer.
 The more the actualized value of a product, compared to its perceived value, the more it is likely to instigate the customer to inform others.
 The best example of this is the trend of ‘DIY- Do It Yourself’ videos that have been made so common and have been shared once by someone in some capacity.

 Brands that have a history, or have built a history are more likely to build cognition with customers.
 A story increases the ‘related-ness’ a customer feels and is likely to lead to brand loyalty.
 Stories also decrease the moral questions that come attached to advertising because the customer is interested in how the story will progress and they can relate to the story at some level.

-With this we can conclude that virality is not solely dependent on the influencers but also relies on the content used to create the advertisements.
-So remember, always have an emotional ride with related content and don’t stuff the ad with too much brand that the purpose of the ad is lost.
+With this we can conclude that the success of an ad is not solely dependent on the influencers but also relies on the content used to create the advertisements.
+So remember, always have an emotional ride in the content and don’t stuff the ad with too much brand that the purpose of the ad is lost.